 - Have you managed to be predictable and coherent in the way you respond to the child?

 - Have you managed to be accessible to the child when it needs comfort?

 - Have you managed to feel with the child and not like the child?

 - Have you managed to reflect with the child about what it feels and thinks, and how it sees others?

 - What have you learned about practicing secure parenting behaviour?

 - Which of these behaviours have you found to be most challenging with this foster child?

-YOUR WORK WITH THE CHILD’S RELATIONS WITH PEERS
+YOUR WORK WITH THE CHILD’S PEER RELATIONS

 - How would you describe the child’s relations with peers?

 - Has the child found friends and how did you support this?